CSIRT-SK/viruschecker/README.md

 Virus Checker
 =============

-This repository contains an offline based virus checker application stack, similar to VirusTotal.
+This repository contains a standalone virus checker application stack similar to VirusTotal.

 It contains several executable modules:

-- **driver** program provides REST API to communicate with some antivirus software installed on the same machine or with the external services.
+- **driver** program provides a REST API for communication with the supported antivirus solutions.
-- **gateway** serves to upload files to several *driver* instances in parallel.
+- **gateway** serves to upload files to several drivers in parallel.
-- **client-cli** is a simple console REST client to upload files to gateway and export the reports to `csv` files.
+- **client-cli** is a simple console REST client for uploading files to the gateway and exporting reports to CSV files.
-- **client-web** is a simple graphical web frontend with the same purpose as **client-cli**.
+- **client-web** is a simple graphical web frontend with the similar purpose as **client-cli**.

-There are also some helper modules that contains shared dependencies or classes.
+There are also some helper modules that contain common dependencies or classes:

 - **common**
 - **cli-common**